 For a paper published by the Institute which makes an outstanding contribution to the subject of corrosion and degradation of all types of materials and their control.
-Awarded to R E Melchers, University of Newcastle, Australia, for the paper ‘Examples of mathematical modelling of long term general corrosion of structural steels in sea water’, Corrosion Engineering, Science and Technology, 2006, Vol 41 no 1 pp38-44.
+Awarded to I T Kim, Pusan National University, and Y Itoh, Nagoya University, for their paper ‘Accelerated exposure tests as evaluation tool for estimating life of organic coatings on steel bridges', Corrosion Engineering, Science and Technology, September 2007, Vol 42, No 3, pp242-252.

 James S Walker Award

 For a published paper or an unpublished project report by a student on the subject of polymers.
 Awarded to R McCool and P J Martin, both of Queens University, Belfast, and E Harkin-Jones, for the paper ‘Process modelling for control of product wall thickness in thermoforming', Plastics, Rubber and Composites, October 2006, Vol 35, No 8, pp340-347.